antonioribeiro/glottos/readme.md

 Glottos::translate('Laravel is a PHP Framework.
 Laravel was written by Taylor Otwell.')

-// To not repeat itself, it will it will store those two sentences in your database:
+// To not repeat itself, it will store those two sentences in your database:

 'Laravel is a PHP Framework'
 'Laravel was written by Taylor Otwell'